NotAF0e/PopSimRust/README.md

 A population simulator
 Infinitely unfinished

-if you wanna give a try then download the needed libraries then clone the repo and run main.py
+If you wanna give it a try then download the needed libraries then clone the repo and run main.py